 Rain postpones Mets-Braves game in Atlanta

+New York's game at Atlanta on Thursday night was postponed by rain.
 The final game of the four-game series was called following a delay of 1 hour, 59 minutes with two outs in the top of the fourth.
-The Mets led 3-1, thanks to a two-run homer by Jay Bruce.

 Comments